 How do I know if I'm having a stroke?

-If you have any of the following symptoms, call for emergency help immediately.
-The sooner you get help, the more doctors can do to prevent further or permanent damage.
+If you have any of the following symptoms, call for emergency help immediately:

-- Sudden weakness or numbness of the face, arm or leg on one side of the body
+- Sudden weakness or numbness of the face, arm, or leg on one side of your body

 - Sudden dimness or loss of vision, particularly in one eye

-- Loss of speech, trouble talking or understanding what others are saying
+- Trouble talking or understanding what others are saying

 - Sudden severe headache with no known cause

 Another warning sign of a stroke is called a transient ischemic attack (TIA).
-A TIA is a "mini-stroke" that can cause the symptoms listed above and may only last a few minutes, but should not be ignored.
+A TIA is a "mini-stroke" that can cause the symptoms listed above.
+It may only last a few minutes, but you should not ignore it.
 People who have a TIA are at greater risk of having a stroke later.
 Call your doctor immediately if you think you are having a TIA.